KauanLazzarin/Site-de-Informatica/readme.md

-# Simple site for practice.
+# :cyclone: Simple site for practice.

+:smiley: This website was created for practice a bit more of Web Developing! <br>
-I'm developing this site just for practice, the premise is a site that the user can schedule a visit of a computer technician.
+:bulb: The premise is a site that the user can schedule a consult or a visit of a computer technician